znuny/manual/source/admin/automation/ticket_notification/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Enable this notification method - Require this email channel for notification.
-* Additional recipient email addresses - Additional recipients can also be part of a dynamic field. et.
+* Additional recipient email addresses - Additional recipients can also be part of a dynamic field.
 * Article visible for customer - An article will be created if the notification is sent to the customer or an additional email address.
 * Email template - HTML Template for the notification
 * Enable email security settings - Only if PGP or SMIME is enabled.